i-like-robots/magnolia-mock-server/README.md

 ## About

 Running Magnolia can be painful for front-end developers.
 It requires setting up infrastructure and tools we are not always familiar with so when they go wrong - which they do - that can leave people stuck and frustrated.
-And things are not always easy once they do have the CMS up and running because Magnolia consumes a very large amount of resources which are vastly disproportionate to the requirements that front-end developers have; fetching a few hundred kilobytes of data.
+And things are not always easy even when the CMS is up and running because Magnolia consumes a very large amount of resources which are vastly disproportionate to the requirements that front-end developers have; fetching a few hundred kilobytes of data.

-For this reason many devs will configure their apps to fetch data from a remote instance of Magnolia but this can also lead to problems because - as a CMS - the content is always changing!
+For this reason many devs will configure their apps to fetch data from a remote instance of Magnolia instead of a local one but this can also lead to problems because - as a CMS - the content is always changing!

 This small Express application allows you to quickly serve a static copy of your JCR website content via a Magnolia-like API so you don't need to run Magnolia or depend upon a moving target.